Viody75/viody75/README.md

 A Software Developer with 2 years Experiences.

 ## What i do:
-- IT Operation & Infrastructure
+- IT Bussiness Operation & Infrastructure
 - Mobile App Developer
 - Backend Developer
+- RPA Developer
 - System Admin
+- Data Visualization
 - DevOps

 ## Tech i used: